CodeAndCake/AppsFromScratch/sessions/04/README.md

 ### How do you write user stories?

-1. Brainstorm and jot down **players** in the **system**, eg: visitor, potential customer, new customer, customer, system admin, developer, content editor
+1. Brainstorm and jot down **actors** in the **system**, eg: visitor, potential customer, new customer, customer, system admin, developer, content editor
-* For each player, jot down **actions** s/he may want to do, eg: read about the service, get contact details, find info about opening times..
+* For each actor, jot down **actions** s/he may want to do, eg: read about the service, get contact details, find info about opening times..
 * For each action think about `before I do that, I need to` chains.
 * Separate actions between **tasks** (intermediate in a chain) and **goals** (end of chain)
-* Map actions to players (one action could be assigned to more than one player)
+* Map actions to actors (one action could be assigned to more than one actor)
-* Write a user story for each action assigned to a player, from the player perspective.
+* Write a user story for each action assigned to a actor, from the actor's perspective.
 * **WHO and WHAT are required**, WHY and WHEN are optional
-* Organise actions that the system **must / could / shouldn't** allows players to do
+* Organise actions that the system **must / could / shouldn't** allows actors to do

 ### Your stories